 Before purchasing a shed, it is important to check both local code requirements and neighborhood guidelines.
 Some municipalities place a limitation on overall shed dimensions and material.
 Some also require a permit for the installation or other prerequisites.
 Many HOAs also require the submittal of the planned shed installation.
 Avoiding the headache of purchasing a shed you can't install starts with pursuing the proper avenues for approval.

 A proper foundation is key to the longevity of your shed.
 Sheds that do not rely on manufactured foundation kits can have their foundation prepared ahead of the shed arrival.
 Many customers find it easier to install their shed on an existing surface such as a deck or concrete pad.
 If this isn't an option, then a foundation must be prepared.
 There are five basic foundations most people choose from for their new addition.
 Before installing your shed, it is imperative that you properly research these options to determine which is best suited for your situation.

-- Concrete Pillar — Also known as the concrete pier foundation, this method works by burying concrete pillars to both level and raise your shed.
+Concrete Pillar — Also known as the concrete pier foundation, this method works by burying concrete pillars to both levels and raise your shed.
 This is the method preferred by many municipalities.

 How Will it Arrive?

 Arrival varies depending on which shed brand you have chosen.
 Some brands send a DIY kit along with the materials to help with set up.
 In other situations, sheds are shipped already assembled.
 Some companies, such as Little Cottage Company, offer both options.
 When sheds are being sent already assembled, shipping times may vary.
 Often it takes several weeks to a month before pre-assembled sheds will arrive.
 This is due to the time needed to construct the shed once you've placed your order.
 In almost all instances, however, the shed will be shipped on pallets and via the freight company the supplier chooses.